martinfrances107/rust_d3_geo/intersection_problem.md

 S1->I1->S2->I2->S3->I3->S1

-The algorithm walk over these ring struture, backwards and forwards or over the intersection links.
+The algorithm walks over these ring struture, turning backwards and forwards or over the intersection links.

 ```mermaid